fragcolor-xyz/shards/docs/docs/contribute/code/getting-started.md

 For example, [Building Chainblocks](../building-chainblocks/).

+!!! note
-*For more details, also refer to that project's README file.*
+    For more details refer to the relevant project's README file.

 --8<-- "includes/license.md"